smafraim/DL_Fashion-items-recognition/README.md

 ### Additional Notes

+- The `Fashion MNIST - NITEX.ipynb` is a jupyter notebook file that contains a detailed description of whatever I implemented based on the `Fashion Items Recognition with Deep Learning`

 - The project uses the Fashion MNIST dataset, but you can adapt it for other image classification tasks like taking anything inside NITEX for maintaining the `Human-in-the-loop` strategy.

 - Feel free to explore and experiment with the model architecture and hyperparameters to improve performance.